 What’s left is a personality-fueled aesthetic that’s all wry humor, adept mixology, and youthful exuberance.
 The best part?
 She’s not shy about divulging her sources.

 Tucked into the secluded, tree-lined acreage of West Austin, the Decker/Roddick compound could easily be considered a sanctuary.
 The pair’s traditional Texas-style farmhouse feels entirely removed from the frenetic downtown development of America’s number one growing metropolis area just miles away.
-Flush with a mélange of natural wood, stone, and light-filled charisma, it’s easy to infer why the well-traveled couple favors the dwelling so well as a hideaway.
+Flush with a mélange of natural wood, stone, and light-filled charisma, it’s easy to infer why the well-traveled couple thinks of the dwelling as a hideaway.

 Roddick and Decker purchased the home in 2013, at which point Decker set to work, culling points of reference from her favorite travel destinations, contemporary artists, and designers.
 “I love interior designers,” she says.
 “I love interior design more than a lot of things in life.”
-She demurs, a robust stack of books covering everything from architecture to hospitality in plain sight throughout her living room.
+A robust stack of books covers everything from architecture to hospitality throughout her living room.
 “Kelly Wearstler is brilliant.
-I love what Roman and Williams is doing.
+I love what Roman and Williams are doing.
 They are living legends.
 I think they will go down as some of the most singular artists of our day.”

 When it came to building with her own approach, Decker learned the ropes over time and multiple real-estate ventures.
 “We built a house seven years ago, and it was my first time doing anything interior-wise,” she tells us.
 “I tried to make everything go and pick a cohesive feel for the home.
 Now I go on instinct.
 It’s more emotional.
 Unless you have something very distinct in your architecture, I think there’s room to experiment and play.
 Picking things that you like instead of choosing a strict theme is the way to go.
 It tells a story.
 I sort of learned that the hard way.”